 Grade 5: Urban Contemporary Dance

-Objective: To make connections between West African dance forms and Hip Hop, and learn rhythm, history and storytelling.
-To offer self-conscious, adolescent students an opportunity to express themselves in a constructive, healthy and artistic way
+Objective: To make connections between West African dance forms and Hip Hop and

 The Pacific Cultural Arts program is part of a rich arts program at Pacific School that includes: